12156

 Is Now The Time?

 We cheer for everyone who's making the lives of others easier through technology, but in case of Commvault Systems, we'll be cheering from the sidelines.
-Its revenue growth has been very weak over the last two years, and analysts expect growth to deteriorate from here.
+Its revenue growth has been weak over the last three years, and analysts expect growth to deteriorate from here.